 Do Wild Springtails Outcompete Other Microfauna?

 Bioactive ecosystems support a wide range of organisms that occupy slightly different niches.
 Rather than one species overtaking another, populations tend to balance themselves as conditions stabilize.
+In the wild, springtail communities commonly host dozens of species in just a few square meters.

 Springtails, isopods, mites, and other clean-up crew organisms often coexist successfully.
 Environmental conditions such as airflow, drainage, and substrate composition play a much larger role than species interaction alone.